Renting vs. Buying a House: Advantages & Disadvantages

 Interest rates

-Mortgage interest rates are climbing, too.
-According to Forbes, interest rates are likely to continue to increase, and may reach 6.5% to 8% by the end of 2022.
-Currently, average mortgage rates for 30-year fixed mortgages are 7.25%, a stark increase compared to the 3.22% interest rate that buyers were given at the beginning of 2022.
+Mortgage interest rates are high, too, hovering between 6.6% and 7.8% for a 30-year fixed rate mortgage from June 2023 to June 2024, according to Freddie Mac.
+They were initially expected to decrease in 2024, Business Insider reports, but inflation has kept them elevated.
+As of June 2024, average mortgage rates for 30-year fixed mortgages were 6.66%, a stark increase compared to the 3.22% interest rate that buyers were given at the beginning of 2022.
 When you pair the higher interest rate with the higher home purchase prices, buying a home is a real financial challenge given the current market.

 >> Read More: Interest-Free Home Financing Made Possible